M.A. Dramaturgy

 Teaching and Research Focus

-Students will benefit from the advantages of a full university education: From a wide range of seminars that is oriented towards the primacy of education and doesn’t reduce the course to an instrumental training, over the possibility of making use of specialist libraries and the TFM media library, to a great variety of courses (lectures, workshops, symposia) at the institute and in related subjects and departments.
-In addition to the university courses, students have a self-managed rehearsal stage, technical equipment to work with video, sound and light, a digital platform for the documentation of their own works as well as the possibility to use the rehearsal rooms at Frankfurt LAB.
+In addition, students benefit from the advantages of a full university degree programme: from a wide range of theoretical seminars that are oriented towards the primacy of education and do not reduce it to an instrumental education, to the opportunity to use excellent specialist libraries and the TFM media library, to a wide range of offers (lectures, workshops, symposia) in the institute as well as in the neighbouring subjects and departments.
+Students also have access to a rehearsal stage that they manage themselves outside of class, technical equipment for working with video, sound and light, a digital platform for documenting their own work (blog.studiumdigitale.uni-frankfurt.de/buehne/) and the opportunity to use rehearsal rooms in the Frankfurt LAB.

 Programme Content